liuh886/liuh886.github.io/project/2020-06-04-OffshoreOrient Studio.md

 - Fresnel Calculation: for estimating the size of Fresnel zone

 ![RMS Analysis, stack in channel/streamer/shots by QcPy](\img\OOS\oos_rms.png)
+>RMS Analysis, stack in channel/streamer/shots by QcPy
 ![Polyfit for sensitivity normalization by QcPy](\img\OOS\oos_polyfit.png)
+>Polyfit for sensitivity normalization by QcPy
 ## SourcePy: Never stop shooting

 SourcePy is for checking header files by Gun Controller.

 ![Real-time Near Field QC and Header QC by SourcePy](\img\OOS\oos_sourcepy.png)
+>Real-time Near Field QC and Header QC by SourcePy
 ## Timeline of Update

 v1.0.3 12 Dec 2019: RMS Analysis, SourcePy